-When notified of a medical emergency
+Vhen notified of a medical emergency

-Obtain the following i nformation:
+Obtain the following in nformation:

 The occupant's name:

 The occupant's location:

-The nature of the emergen cy:
+The nature of the emerger

 A call back number:

-Notify the Paramedics Give the following info "911" (if problem occurs dial 800-688-8000). ormation:

-The building name: Los Angeles Recording School
+Notify the Paramedics Give the following in The building name: "911" (if problem occurs dial 800-688-8000). formation: Los Angeles Recording School

 Address: 6690 W. Sunset Boulevard, Hollywood, CA 90028

 Nearest cross street: Las Palmas Avenue

-The nature of the emergen cy:
+The nature of the emerger

 The occupant's general co ndition and location:

 Your call back number: